RoiTief/Exam-Management-System/README.md

-Here is a draft of the README file for your Exam Management System:

----

 # Exam Management System

 The Exam Management System is a comprehensive tool designed to create and maintain multiple-choice questions, including meta questions.
 It supports exam creation and provides a user-friendly catalog for viewing exams.